ComiaIan/FoodBytes/README.md

 # 🍔 FoodBytes
 ## **I. Project Overview**
-The Food Ordering System is a Java console application allowing users to register, log in, and place food orders.
+FoodBytes is a Java console application allowing users to register, log in, and place food orders.
 Users can explore restaurant menus, add items to a cart, and complete the checkout process.
 The application includes user authentication and a small database of users, food items, and orders.

 This project showcases essential Object-Oriented Programming (OOP) principles in Java and demonstrates a simple yet scalable structure for future expansions.